 The District initiated a buyout program for properties in chronic floodprone areas in 2015.
 Buildings that qualify will be purchased, demolished, and restored to pervious space, thereby increasing stormwater retention and detention.
-Since the program was initiated the District has partnered with seven communities to acquire 51 homes thus far.
+Since the program was initiated the District has partnered with seven communities to acquire 81 homes thus far.
 These homes were subsequently demolished and restored to open space.
-These 51 properties provide approximately 368,746 gallons of stormwater retention.
-Five of these partnerships are still actively pursuing acquisition of an additional 101 properties.
-The District contributed buyout funds in the amount of \$14,567,000 while the Illinois Emergency Management Authority (IEMA) and U.S. Housing and Urban Development (HUD) contributed \$6,810,000 of funding towards the acquisition of these flood-prone properties to date.
-The District recently sent out invitations to communities to submit pre-applications for potential new acquisition projects and received five pre-applications for 82 homes, which are currently under review.
+These 81 properties provide approximately 580,000 gallons of stormwater retention.
+Three of these partnerships are still actively pursuing acquisition of an additional 70 properties.
+The District contributed buyout funds in the amount of \$16,734,000 while the Illinois Emergency Management Authority (IEMA) and U.S. Housing and Urban Development (HUD) contributed \$12,264,000 of funding towards the acquisition of these flood-prone properties to date.
+The District is currently reviewing three applications for potential new acquisition projects for 47 homes.